gvwilson/thirdbit/fiction/iffy/index.md

 Uncle Jack turned the black plastic rectangle over in his hands suspiciously.
 "What's it worth?"

-"Six thousand rand," Wales said.
+"Sixty thousand rand," Wales said.

-"Six *thousand*?"
+"Sixty *thousand*?"
 Uncle Jack pressed his thumb on the corner of the money.
 His eyes widened at the blinking figures it displayed, then narrowed again as he looked Wales up and down.